 An adjustable, sturdy handle and ray-busting rotating canopy round out a formidable package and our best infant car seat under $200.

 Estimated Price: $175 – $250

 Very rarely does a product surprise our squad of seasoned Geeks.
-But the Maxi-Cosi, which costs just under $275, defies its price point managing not only to be one of the most affordable seats on our list, but one of the most comfortable and convenient too.
+But the Maxi-Cosi, which costs just under $275, defies its price point – managing not only to be one of the most affordable seats on our list but also one of the most comfortable and convenient.

-Maxi-Cosi was founded with simple aim: arming parents with the safest car seat and stroller money can buy.
+Maxi-Cosi was founded with simple aim: to arm parents with the safest car seat and stroller money can buy.

-The seat weighs just eight pounds and transitions from car seat to carrier in seconds.
+The seat weighs just 8 pounds and transitions from car seat to carrier in seconds.
 An ergonomic handle – molded to fit any grip, whether its mom or dad’s – is still comfortable, even over extended periods of time.
-Plus, the car seat is compatible with many popular strollers, from Maxi-Cosi’s own to luxury offerings to other well-known trusted brands.
+Plus, the car seat is compatible with many popular strollers, from Maxi-Cosi’s own to other well-known trusted brands.